 Prof. Yashpal committee report on Renovation and Rejuvenation of higher education.
 Which was submitted take new UPA Government.
 This committee has made a total of 19 recommendations.
-The role of universities as multi-disciplinary incubators of ideas where the academic freedom of the university is protected and skill development is made secondary to the pursuit of knowledge.
+The role of universities as multidisciplinary incubators of ideas where the academic freedom of the university is protected and skill development is made secondary to the pursuit of knowledge.
 Its main emphasis is on freeing higher education from political and Bureau critic control and the restrictions of the market by providing universities with statutory and financial autonomy to respond to the Educational needs of the communities of which they are a part and encouraging these universities to show disciplinary constrictions.

 The encouragement given to single discipline institution including I.I.T., I.I.M. to expand their ambit to all disciplines and the recommendation to upgrade 1,500 colleges into universities.
-Yeshpal Committee taking a firm stands privatization against commercialization of this by sector public asking for investment Education and a strict control over the teaching shops.
+Yeshpal Committee taking a firm stands privatization against commercialization of this sector by asking for public investment in Education and a strict control over the teaching shops.
 Which are proliferating under the guise of deemed universities vocational and colleges.
-Recommendations like instituting admission test universities (on the pattern of the United states GRE) integrating under graduate courses and vocational courses with the main university.
+Recommendations like instituting a admission national test for universities (on the pattern of the United states GRE) integrating under graduate courses and vocational courses with the main university.

-The higher Education system is one all encompassing.
+The higher Education system into one all encompassing.
 National commission for Higher Education and Research has received the most attention.
 The Yashpal Committee calls for Election Commission like statutory protection for this body.
 It recommendations come handy to reserve policies of affirmative action.

 Higher Education is not merely a tool for finding suitable employment; it should for there is the breeding ground for ideas critical of and critical to the development of the country.
 The Yashpal Committee report is finally implemented.
 It is incumbent on the academic community as well as security at large to join their debate and keep the pressure on the Government the spirit of their report which calls for improving higher Education through public investments and public control.
 If higher Education losses its public role and gets reduced to being a mere contribution to economic growth.
 It will impoverish public life and this weakens democracy.

 In AP 600 Engineering Colleges 12 universities has been running with no quality and creativity why because education trade as commodity.
 Which available in market which deaden deemed in supply by the price or Fees not by the opportunities like employ mental production.

-In India Higher Education has no social transformation lack of social awareness and accountability to the society.
-Higher Education Institution emerging like mushrooms and poultry because of impact forms. an of globalization. liberalization and privatization policies higher education.
+In India Higher Education has no social transformation lack of social awareness and accountability to society.
+Higher Education Institution emerging like mushrooms and poultry forms, because of an impact globalization, liberalization and privatization policies higher education.

-Higher education in management: strategies, challenges and opportunities:
+Higher Education in Management: Strategies, Challenges and Opportunities:

-It is recorded below a number of challenges to higher education that were identified during the April 6-8 AGB National Conference on Trusteeship which I attended.
+I have recorded below a number of challenges to higher education that were identified during the April 6-8 AGB National Conference on Trusteeship which I attended.
 While each of these challenges will require modifications as to the way we view and deliver higher education, they all offer opportunities for enhanced efficiency and effectiveness in our desire to be responsive to public purpose.
 Taken together, they indicate a need for major changes in our perception, policy, and practice of our educational performance.

-The principal challenge higher education is to respond to more competition, more scrutiny from inside and outside the academy, an uncertain economy and hence diminished public appropriations, more demands increased health benefits, better financial aid, updated technology, and increased security.
-In view of all this, the greatest challenge facing India higher education is to remain focused on what we do bestundergraduates. educating training professional, and adding to the knowledge base through research and practice.
+The principal challenge for higher education is to respond to more competition, more scrutiny from inside and outside the academy, an uncertain economy and hence diminished public more demands appropriations, increased health benefits. better financial aid, updated technology, and increased security.
+In view of all this, the greatest challenge facing India higher education is to remain focused on what we do best-educating undergraduates, training professional, and adding to the knowledge base through research and practice.